iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 ## 2. Custom DNS servers

 Many enterprise customers already operate their DNS systems for name resolution within their networks, with VNets configured to use custom DNS servers.
-In such cases, it becomes necessary to integrate the resolution of private endpoint names цшер the organization's DNS solution.
+In such cases, it becomes necessary to integrate the resolution of private endpoint names into the organization's DNS solution.

 ### 2.1 Hosting private link zones on custom DNS servers